fac/ruby-style-guide/README.md

 - Use soft-tabs with a two space indent.

-- Keep lines fewer than 80 characters.
+- Keep lines equal to or fewer than 115 characters. *(Width of github's diff view without wrapping.)*

 - Never leave trailing whitespace.